In this class we will practice skills in reading, analyzing, and writing …

 This textbook takes a distinctly socio-historical approach to introducing Early American literature. …

 This textbook takes a distinctly socio-historical approach to introducing Early American literature.
-The anthology will allow students to engage with literature in dynamic ways.
+The anthology will allow students to engage with literature in exciting and dynamic ways.
+The table of contents has been drafted, and we are currently looking for introduction authors and help securing public domain texts.

 No restrictions on your remixing, redistributing, or making derivative works.
 Give credit to the author, as required.